Interview: Marianne Elliott, Human Rights Advocate

 7. Why are you going to be Mindful in May?

-Because a daily meditation practice makes a noticable difference to my life and yet I still struggle to be consistent.
+Because a daily meditation practice makes a noticeable difference to my life and yet I still struggle to be consistent.
 This gives me a reason, and a community, to be consistent.
 I also honestly think that everyone on the planet did a little bit of meditation every day, we’d live in a very different world.
 So any opportunity to share my passion for meditation and encourage others to give it a try is something I want to support!